lewagon/dotfiles/01-Ruby/01-Programming-basics/06-Code-style-Gym/README.md

 * use of parentheses and spaces

 ## Spec
-Re-write the code in "codestyle_gym.rb" in good ruby.
+Re-write the code in `codestyle_gym.rb` in good ruby.

 ## Tips & Resources
 - The [Ruby Style Guide](https://github.com/porecreat/ruby-style-guide/blob/master/README-frFR.md) is a good starting point to learn how to write clean ruby code.